Welcome to MyPlan

 What is MyPlan?

-MyPlan is your online academic planner.
-You can map out a few quarters into the future, or your whole UW degree.
-It’s a great way to plan which courses you’d like to take to fulfill degree requirements, record alternate courses, and begin a conversation with your adviser about getting the most out of your time at the UW.
+Welcome to your one-stop academic planner!
+With MyPlan, you can map out a few quarters into the future or your whole UW degree.
+It’s a great way to plan which courses you’d like to take to fulfill degree requirements, build your quarterly schedule to get ready for registration, and begin a conversation with your adviser about getting the most out of your time at the UW.

 Why can’t I view MyPlan in my browser?